FWC decides to leave crocodile found sunbathing at condo complex in Fort Lauderdale - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Officials with the Florida Fish and Wildlife Conservation Commission said they will not remove the crocodile since she’s already been tagged and is in her natural habitat.

-They also added that the crocodile may choose to leave or stay for a while for up to two weeks.
+They also added that the crocodile may choose to leave or stay for up to two weeks.

 “They said that she is basking, I believe it’s called, and she’s just warming up her body temperature up and then at night she’ll go back into the water,” said Nicole Esperson, HOA President of Bay Colony.